OpenTermsArchive/contrib-versions/Grammarly/Terms of Service.md

 In addition, you may not:

-*   (a) copy, modify or create derivative works based on the Site, Services, Software or Documentation, or any portion(s) of any of the foregoing (individually and collectively, “Grammarly IP”);
+*   (a) copy, modify or create derivative works based on the Site, Services, Software or Documentation, or any portion(s) of any of the foregoing (individually and collectively, “Grammarly IP”).
 *   (b) distribute, transmit, publish or otherwise disseminate any Grammarly IP;
-*   (c) download or store any Grammarly IP except to the extent explicitly permitted on the Site;
+*   (c) download or store any Grammarly IP except to the extent explicitly permitted on the Site.
 *   (d) transfer to any third party any of your rights under this Agreement;
-*   (e) access or use the Services, Software or Grammarly IP for the benefit of any third party;
+*   (e) access or use the Services, Software or Grammarly IP for the benefit of any third party.
-*   (f) access content or data not intended for you, log onto a server or account that you are not authorized to access, or otherwise violate or attempt to violate any security or authentication feature or measures of the Site, Software or Services;
+*   (f) access content or data not intended for you, log onto a server or account that you are not authorized to access, or otherwise violate or attempt to violate any security or authentication feature or measures of the Site, Software or Services.
-*   (g) attempt to access or derive the source code or architecture of any Software;
+*   (g) attempt to access or derive the source code or architecture of any Software.
-*   (h) attempt to probe, scan or test the vulnerability of the Site, Services and/or Software, or any associated system or network, or to breach any security or authentication feature or measures of the Site, Software or Services, and if you are blocked by Grammarly from accessing the Site, Software or Services (including by blocking your IP address), you will not implement any measures to circumvent such blocking (e.g., by masking your IP address or using a proxy IP address);
+*   (h) attempt to probe, scan or test the vulnerability of the Site, Services and/or Software, or any associated system or network, or to breach any security or authentication feature or measures of the Site, Software or Services, and if you are blocked by Grammarly from accessing the Site, Software or Services (including by blocking your IP address), you will not implement any measures to circumvent such blocking (e.g., by masking your IP address or using a proxy IP address).
-*   (i) interfere or attempt to interfere with service to any user, host or network, including, without limitation, by means of submitting malicious software or computer code (“Malicious Code”) to the Site or Services, load testing, overloading, “flooding,” “spamming,” “mail bombing,” “crashing,”;
+*   (i) interfere or attempt to interfere with service to any user, host or network, including, without limitation, by means of submitting malicious software or computer code (“Malicious Code”) to the Site or Services, load testing, overloading, “flooding,” “spamming,” “mail bombing,” “crashing,”.
-*   (j) email or otherwise transmit any content that (i) infringes any intellectual property or other proprietary rights of any party. (ii) you do not have a right to upload under any law or under contractual or fiduciary relationships. (iii) contains any Malicious Code, files or programs designed to interrupt, destroy or limit the functionality of any computer software or hardware or telecommunications equipment. (iv) poses or creates a privacy or security risk to any person or entity. (v) constitutes unsolicited or unauthorized materials. or (vi) is otherwise objectionable;
+*   (j) email or otherwise transmit any content that (i) infringes any intellectual property or other proprietary rights of any party. (ii) you do not have a right to upload under any law or under contractual or fiduciary relationships. (iii) contains any Malicious Code, files or programs designed to interrupt, destroy or limit the functionality of any computer software or hardware or telecommunications equipment. (iv) poses or creates a privacy or security risk to any person or entity. (v) constitutes unsolicited or unauthorized materials. or (vi) is otherwise objectionable.
-*   (k) automate access to the Site or the Services, including, without limitation, through the use of APIs, bots, scrapers or other similar devices;
+*   (k) automate access to the Site or the Services, including, without limitation, through the use of APIs, bots, scrapers or other similar devices.
 *   (l) export or re-export any Grammarly IP;
-*   (m) use or access any Services, Software or Grammarly IP in order to build a competitive product, service or solution;
+*   (m) use or access any Services, Software or Grammarly IP in order to build a competitive product, service or solution.
-*   (n) violate any applicable law or regulations in connection with your use of the Site, Services or Software;
+*   (n) violate any applicable law or regulations in connection with your use of the Site, Services or Software.
 *   (o) impersonate any person or entity, or falsely state or otherwise misrepresent your affiliation with a person or entity, including, without limitation, an Enterprise Subscriber. or
 *   (p) permit any third party to do any of the foregoing.